learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 ```
 We're almost done.
 Our hero and heroine have two friends each.
 That constitutes a collection of friends.
 Since they each have a collection of friends, it makes sense to collect those friends in an array.
 Since each friend will have his or her own attributes (name, age, etc), our array will be *an array of hashes*!

-%%%

 ### Code Along Challenge IV: Nesting Friends and Attributes

 The values of the `:hero_friends` and `:heroine_friends` keys currently point to empty arrays.
+Why arrays?
+Well, we know that an individual person can be represented by a hash.
+However, our hero and heroine have multiple friends.
+So, we need a way to store there friends in list-form.
+Luckily for us, that's just what arrays are for.

 Fill out these empty arrays with a series of hashes that will contain key/value pairs describing these friends.

 The hero's two friends are Benvolio and Steven.
 So, the `:hero_friends` array will contain two hashes.
 Each of these two hashes have the following three keys: